realazthat/comfy-catapult/README.md

 # -*- coding: utf-8 -*-
 # SPDX-License-Identifier: MIT
 #
-# The Catapult require contributions made to this file be licensed under the MIT
+# The Comfy Catapult project require contributions made to this file be licensed
-# license or a compatible open source license.
-See LICENSE.md for the license
+# under the MIT license or a compatible open source license.
+See LICENSE.md for
-# text.
+# the license text.

 import asyncio
 import sys